ccomkhj/ccomkhj.github.io/_posts/2023-05-14-HackingBadSystem.md

 If you are not a programmer, feel free to contact me, I'm more than happy to help you.

 Curretnly, there's no IP blocking system, so you can send the form to the system every ~3 seconds.

-I don't think they can block IP because users have to send the form all the time.
-If IP blocking starts, I will make another hack-VPN trick, too.
+P.S.
+I cracked the system and book the appointment in 72 hours.